nlfiedler/mokuroku/README.md

 ### Quick Example

 This code snippet is lifted from the aforementioned example.
-In shows the most basic usage of opening the database, adding records, and querying an index.
+It shows the most basic usage of opening the database, adding records, and querying an index.
-Examples of functions for generating the index are in `examples/tagged` directory.
+Examples of the functions for generating the index are in `examples/tagged` directory.

 ```rust